OkidNorbert/Personalised-AI-Basketball-Skill-Analysis-System./README.md

 ### 🎬 Usage

 1. **Open Dashboard**: Navigate to http://localhost:5173
-2. **Upload Video**: Drag and drop or click to select a basketball video (5-10 seconds)
+2. **Upload Video**: Drag and drop or click to select a basketball skill video (5-10 seconds) - shooting, dribbling, passing, or defense
-3. **Analyze**: Click "Analyze" and wait for AI processing
+3. **Analyze Skill**: Click "Analyze" and wait for AI processing to identify and analyze the specific skill
-4. **View Results**: See action classification, performance metrics, and recommendations
+4. **View Results**: See skill classification, detailed skill metrics, comparison with ideal metrics, and personalized improvement recommendations

 ---